What types of questions are in Education Perfect?

 You can easily set up your own translation lists by typing them out, importing them from another list or spreadsheet, or emailing them through to us at email@example.com.

-They contain four learning modes.
+They contain five learning modes.
 In Italian, for example, these are:

 Our translation lists include native speaker pronunciation and are designed to encourage spaced repetition.
 Students are awarded points for learning a word and for revising words over time.Click here for more information about our points system and how it ties into long term retention of vocabulary.